theplanetbrief.com /net-zero/

 If you are measuring and reporting your emissions and have a credible reduction pathway, "working towards net zero with a science-based target" is both accurate and defensible.
 Avoid claiming "carbon neutral" or "net zero" status until you have the evidence base to support it.

-If you are buying offsets to neutralise specific emissions — a product, a delivery, a service — be explicit about what is being offset, what credit was used, which registry retired it, and what the credit type was.
+If you are buying offsets to neutralise specific emissions, such as a product, a delivery or a service, be explicit about what is being offset, what credit was used, which registry retired it, and what the credit type was.
 Vague claims of "carbon offset delivery" without this information are increasingly likely to attract regulatory attention.

 Key takeaway